IBC Awards 2025 longlist revealed!

 Tell us something surprising about you!

-This is not surprising at all for those who know me... the color red.
+This is not surprising at all for those who know me... the colour red.
 Although I use it very often in my art, I find it difficult on me, so I do not have any red clothing or accessories.

 And finally, are there any new books in the pipeline, or upcoming events...?